jessrud/rpk_extract/README.md

 ## notes:
 Haven't actually made sense of the structure of a lot of the data in these archives/databases, but some of them definitely do store direct draw surfaces (I imagine textures) and something with the extension `.rfi`  and some kind of mesh data.

+also included in `extra\` is an 010 binary template for the rpk format which more or less tracks the state of the extractor.

 If you happen to know anything specific about the structure of this data, feel free to open a discussion in the issue tracker about it.

 ----